ycvogt/my_portfolio/posts/praat_vowels1_2.md

 After repeating this for the disguised data, we merge the two datasets together: ```df_all <- rbind(result, result_disg)``` Finally, we can plot it with ```plotly```:

+<iframe src="images/praat/pitch.html" width="100%" height="400px" style="border:none;"></iframe>

+What we can see from these boxplots, is that there is a difference in the average pitches chosen in disguised mode, compared to normal mode.

 ### 2. Significance Testing
 #ToDo